 "Hey guys," Hadid said in an iPhone note shared on Twitter Saturday (April 29).
 "I just wanted to address Fyre Festival...
 Even though this was not my project whatsoever, nor was I informed about the production or process of the festival in any shape or form, I do know that it has always been out of great intent and they truly wanted all of us to have the time of our lives.
 I initially trusted this would be an amazing & memorable experience for all of us, which is why I agreed to do one promotion... not knowing about the disaster that was to come."

 - Bella Hadid (@bellahadid) April 29, 2017

-Festival organizers ended up calling off the whole thing -- which had been created by Ja Rule and entrepreneur Billy McFarland -- on Friday, promising refunds for the thousands of dollars festivalgoers shelled to attend, plus VIP passes for next year's festival.
+Festival organizers ended up calling off the whole thing - which had been created by Ja Rule and entrepreneur Billy McFarland - on Friday, promising refunds for the thousands of dollars festivalgoers shelled out to attend, plus VIP passes for next year's festival.